git-shad/webro/README.md

 <h1 align="center">WeBro</h1>

-This program is example to how to use the powershell as GUI Web Browser named as WeBro, you don't need the browser with high process like chrome,edge etc..
-WeBro is open source also this idea is for web dev that need to make a GUI use there skill in web dev.
+This program is an example of how to use powershell as GUI Web Browser named as WeBro, you don't need a browser with a high processes like Chrome, edge, etc...
+WeBro is open source also this idea is for web dev that needs to make a GUI using their skills in web dev.

 ##### Usage:
+I expect that you have already installed the git brush on your windows also the node.js

 ​		`git clone https://github.com/git-shad/webro.git`